confluentinc/examples/ccloud/docs/resources/best-practices/optimization.rst

 to maximize the rate at which the data moves.
 The data rate should be as fast as possible.

-Increasing the number of partitions
+Increasing the Number of Partitions
 ***********************************

 A topic partition is the unit of parallelism in |ak|, and you can